enrytheermit/gnustep/gnustep-fuzzy/README.txt

-this is a fuzzy logic library for GNUstep.
+this is a fuzzy logic library for GNUstep including decision trees and examples.